-Sledding is my favorite winter outdoor activity and Twin Cities-area sledding hills can’t be beat.
+Sledding is my favorite winter outdoor activity and Twin Cities-area sledding hills are the best.
 They are free and abundant, and they come in all shapes and sizes.
-This is a growing list of recommended sledding hills around the metro.
+This is a growing list of recommended local sledding hills around the metro.
 If you know of a hill not on this list, let us know and we’ll add it:

 The Minneapolis Parks System recommends three hills for sledding.
 However these are steeper grade hills most appropriate for older kids and adults.
 Residents know that any park with a slope is fair game as long as sledders are safe and courteous toward other park users.
 Some neighborhood favorites include:

-- The former tubing hill near the chalet at Wirth Park is now a free sledding hill.
+- The former tubing hill near the chalet at THEODORE WIRTH REGIONAL PARK is now a free sledding hill.
 1325 Theodore Wirth Parkway, Minneapolis, MN 55422

 - COLUMBIA GOLF COURSE in Northeast Minneapolis is one of the steepest hills in the neighborhood.
 Columbia Park, 3300 Central Ave.
 NE, Minneapolis, MN 55418

-Also, note that the featured photo is a popular sledding hill between Jackson Square Park and Edison High School.
+Also, note that we feature a photo of a popular sledding hill between JACKSON SQUARE PARK and Edison High School.
 I am not sure who owns the property.
 While it is not an official sledding hill, the terrain slopes inward away from all roads.
 2212 Jackson St. NE., Minneapolis, MN 55418.

 Saint Paul Parks & Sledding Locations

 The St. Paul Parks Department recommends the following 15 parks for the best sledding hills.
 They also have a handy list of sledding safety tips on their site.

-Town and County Club (pictured below) in St Paul allows some of the best free sledding in the city plus a pretty view of the Minneapolis skyline.
+TOWN & COUNTRY CLUB (pictured below) in St Paul allows some of the best free sledding in the city plus a pretty view of the Minneapolis skyline.
 As the slopes make up parts of the club’s golf course, the terrain varies.
 You can find bunny hills for tots as well as steep thrills for teens.
 300 N Mississippi River Blvd, St Paul, MN 55104.